 May I submit a paper written in a language other than English?

 No, all submitted papers must be in English.

 Is it okay if my Option B essay analyzes a text as a whole (or even compares two texts) or should it analyze a singular passage?

 It is perfectly fine if your Option B essay analyzes a text as a whole or even compares two texts.
 What we are looking for in the Option B essay is a demonstration of your analytical skills, including your ability to craft a meaningful question and hypothesis about the text(s), to develop an argument, and to identify and evaluate the strength of appropriate evidence in support of your conclusion.

-If you submitted a personal essay in response to the Common App "essay of your choice" prompt, it's perfectly fine for you to select Option B for the submission of an analytical essay!
+If you submitted a personal essay in response to the "essay of your choice" prompt, it's perfectly fine for you to select Option B for the submission of an analytical essay!
 (What we wish to avoid is receiving two analytical essays from an applicant and no personal essay.)

 Does the Admission Office have any preference between Option A and Option B?

 We do not have any preference between Option A and Option B; which of those alternatives to select is up to the preference of the applicant.
-Some students feet that they have had adequate opportunity to present themselves in other parts of the application (the personal essay of the Common or Coalition Applications, the short answer on most meaningful extracurricular activity, the short answer on identity, the additional information section, etc.) and would like to use Option B to present another aspect of their thinking and writing that they are especially proud of.
+Some students feel that they have had adequate opportunity to present themselves in other parts of the application (the personal essay of the Common Application, the short answer on most meaningful extracurricular activity, the short answer on identity, the additional information section, etc.) and would like to use Option B to present another aspect of their thinking and writing that they are especially proud of.
 Other students may read the Option A prompts and find one that especially intrigues them or resonates personally and that they are really excited about answering.
 So the "best choice" between Option A and Option B is up to the applicant!